 The Archaeology of a Number

 Science and engineering produce exact numbers from messy contingencies.
-The number 44,100 is simultaneously a theorem output (it satisfies a well-defined engineering constraint), a historical accident (it is determined by the specific video tape hardware that existed in 1979), and an institutional fossil (it outlasted the VCRs that created it by four decades and counting).
+The number 44,100 satisfies a well-defined engineering constraint, descends from specific video hardware, and survived because institutions standardised it.
 All three things are true at the same time.

 The VCRs are gone.
 The sampling rate remains.